EchterAlsFake/PHUB/docs/source/features/account.rst

 Account Queries
 ---------------

-The following Queries are created and cached by :py:class:`phub.Account`.
+The following Queries are created and cached by :py:class:`.Account`.
 (Refreshable with :literal:`client.account.refresh()` of course)

 * Recommended videos (:literal:`client.account.recommended`)